RufusSchultz/Bootcamp-FSD-Toko-Kantjil/README.md

 # Toko Kantjil
 This is a collection of all endpoints used in the current version of the Toko Kantjil backend application.
 # Authorization
+All authorization endpoints.
+After logging in users can be authorized as ADMIN and/or STAFF.

 ## End-point: Log in
 Used for acquiring a JWT.
 This is the only endpoint reachable without any authorizations.
 The following attributes are needed for the request body: